Setup of Canadian EFT

 • An administrator can change the mapping for EFT fields.
 For example, it is possible to export different account numbers in the Payee Account No. and Account No. for Returns fields of the file.
 (By default, these fields are mapped to one value.)

 The EFT file generated for the Royal Bank of Canada includes the RBC Header record.
-All transaction amounts in the EFT file are greater than 0.
+Only transaction amounts greater than 0 are listed in the EFT file.
 If an EFT file cannot be exported, the system shows a clear error message to the user.

 This functionality is available if the Canadian Localization feature is enabled on the Enable/Disable Features (CS100000) form.